Describes ShipStation's printing terminology, lists popular printers used with ShipStation, types of labels, and ShipStation's printing process.

 You may also have more than one printer workstation.
 Whether you have one or multiple, ShipStation Connect should be installed and running on the printer workstations.

 Your label printer is whatever printer you use to print your labels.
-This could be a thermal label printer like a Zebra, DYMO, or Rollo, or it could be a standard desktop printer like an inkjet or laser printer.
-Your label printer may or may be used to print labels exclusively.
+This could be a thermal label printer like a Zebra or DYMO, or it could be a standard desktop printer like an inkjet or laser printer.
+Your label printer may or may not be used to print labels exclusively.

 Thermal Label Printer